midlantica/LovelyBunchOfCoconuts/content/claims/Inequality.md

 ---
 title: 'Inequality'
 claim: 'Inequality'
-translation: 'Your money should be theirs'
+translation: 'Your money should be theirs.'
 ---

-## "Inequality"
+## Inequality

 ## Your money should be theirs